fastred/Optimizing-Swift-Build-Times/README.md

 Alternatively, you can time builds from the command line:

 ```
-$ time xcodebuid other params
+$ time xcodebuild other params
 ```

 📖 Sources: